sensu/sensu-go/.github/PULL_REQUEST_TEMPLATE.md

 - it was difficult to get the information you needed to complete the issue

 Feel free to edit this portion of the PR once the review is complete to add any comments about the review process itself.

-## Is this a new and complete feature?

-Did you update CHANGELOG.md, if applicable?